GiwrgosN/Covid-19-UK-Analysis/README.md

 # Covid-19-UK-Analysis

-For this analysis I used data taken from the UK government which has a portal with data about the Coronavirus in the UK; it contains data on cases, deaths, and vaccinations on national and local levels.
+For this analysis I used data from the UK government which has a portal with data about the Coronavirus in the UK; it contains data on cases, deaths, and vaccinations on national and local levels.
 The portal is available on this page: https://coronavirus.data.gov.uk.
 We can acquire the data by querying its API.